Wolox/angular-nodewebkit-seed/README.md

 # AngularJS + NodeWebkit seed

-This project is a seed is a seed we have developed at [Wolox](http://www.wolox.com.ar) after building a desktop app with AngularJS, NodeWebkit, Jade and CoffeeScript.
+This is a seed project developed at [Wolox](http://www.wolox.com.ar) after building a desktop app with AngularJS, NodeWebkit, Jade and CoffeeScript.
 It is intended to be a starting point for everyone who wants to build a cross-platform desktop app using AngularJS and NodeWebkit.